moatasemmjr/Image_manipulation_program/README.md

 - For encryption, assume a symmetric encryption algorithm like AES (Advanced Encryption Standard).

 ## Contributions
 Contributions and improvements to this image manipulation program are welcome.
-Feel free to fork the repository, make changes, and submit pull requests.
+Feel free to fork the repository, make changes .

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+Enjoy using the Image Manipulation Program!
+Feel free to contribute to its development and expand its capabilities as needed.